Skip to content

 About

 Gabru (ਗੱਭਰੂ) is Punjabi for someone who’s young, bold, and ready to take on the world.
-It’s the energy I’m bringing to this: less overthinking, more shipping.
+It’s the energy I’m bringing to this: less overthinking, more building.

 What you get:

-• Weekly build logs with real code decisions and tradeoffs
+• Build logs with real architecture decisions and tradeoffs

-• Actual revenue and user numbers — including the weeks where both are zero
+• Actual revenue and user numbers — including when both are zero

 • Honest tool reviews of the AI dev stack (Claude Code, Cursor, v0, and whatever else shows up)

-• X/Twitter: @gabrubuilds — weekly updates, AI tool takes, build threads
+• X/Twitter: @gabrubuilds — daily updates, AI tool takes, build threads

 • GitHub: gabrubuilds — all the code, all the repos